djleven/my-movie-database/readme.txt

 = External API Service Provider =

-The data comes from the API of [The Movie Database (TMDb)](https://www.themoviedb.org), the leading crowdsourced movie industry data initiative.
-This calls made to the [TMDb api](https://www.themoviedb.org/documentation/api) are provided free of charge, and we are very grateful for their tremendous generosity.
+The data comes from [The Movie Database (TMDb)](https://www.themoviedb.org), the leading crowdsourced movie industry data initiative.
+Calls to the [TMDb api](https://www.themoviedb.org/documentation/api) are provided free of charge, and we are grateful for their tremendous generosity.
 My Movie Database is no way endorsed or certified by TMDb.

 = Documentation and support =